-The project will serve many of the community goals and goals outlined in the the Park City General Plan.
+The project will serve many of the community goals and goals outlined in the Park City General Plan.
 The project will include needed transit services as well as walking and biking connectivity.
 It will also include significant year round affordable housing development.
 The project will include open plaza space for local and guest events and will provide economic diversification to Park City and the region.
 The project also addresses several of the recommendations of Project ABC, which was recently completed by the Summit County Arts Council.

 In December, the City retained the services Lake Flato to provide design services for the Arts and Culture District Mater Plan Development (MPD).
 The Kimball Art Center Board and Sundance Institute Board are currently evaluating the programing needs which will be used to inform the MPD and the building design for both the SDI and KAC buildings.
-It is expected that this process will continue through summer of 2018 with design plans moving through the MPD process, public outreach and Planning Commission in spring of 2019.
-The construction is anticipated to be done in phases with the initial site preparation phase beginning in summer 2019.
-As progress on the development continues, the City will enter into development agreements and land purchase agreements with both SDI and KAC.
+It is expected that this process will continue through summer of 2020 with design plans moving through the MPD process, public outreach and Planning Commission in summer of 2020.